Super Bowl XLV: First half

-After the first three possessions of the game ended with punts, Green Bay opened up the scoring with a nine-play, 80-yard drive, which ended with quarterback Aaron Rodgers' 29-yard touchdown pass to wide receiver Jordy Nelson, who managed to pull slightly ahead of cornerback William Gay enough to make a leaping catch and dive into the end zone.
-Then on the first play after the ensuing kickoff, quarterback Ben Roethlisberger was hit by nose tackle Howard Green as he threw a pass intended for wide receiver Mike Wallace, causing the ball to go well short of his intended target near the left sideline where it was intercepted and returned 37 yards for a touchdown by safety Nick Collins, immediately increasing Green Bay's lead to 14–0.
+After the first three possessions of the game ended with punts, the Packers opened up the scoring with a nine-play, 80-yard drive, which ended with quarterback Aaron Rodgers' 29-yard touchdown pass to wide receiver Jordy Nelson, who managed to pull slightly ahead of cornerback William Gay enough to make a leaping catch and dive into the end zone.
+Then on the first play after the ensuing kickoff, Steelers quarterback Ben Roethlisberger was hit by nose tackle Howard Green as he threw a pass intended for wide receiver Mike Wallace, causing the ball to go well short of his intended target near the left sideline where it was intercepted and returned 37 yards for a touchdown by safety Nick Collins, immediately increasing the Packers' lead to 14–0.
 This score continued the unbeaten streak of Super Bowl victories recorded by teams scoring on an interception run-back, improving to 11–0 in such games.
 It was also the third consecutive Super Bowl with an interception return for a touchdown, as well as the eighth such score in the last ten Super Bowls.
 The Packers also tied the Miami Dolphins' record which still stands for the largest Super Bowl lead (14 points) at the end of the first quarter, set in Super Bowl VIII against the Minnesota Vikings and later tied by the Oakland Raiders against the Philadelphia Eagles in Super Bowl XV.